wang-q/pgr/tests/bbtools/Lambda/README.md

 ## clumpify dedupe (verified once, no golden)

-`pgr fq clump --dedupe --dupesubs 0` was byte-compared against BBTools 39.38 `clumpify.sh ... threads=1 dedupe=t dupesubs=0` on the Lambda data (40000 ->
+`anchr fq clump --dedupe --dupesubs 0` was byte-compared against BBTools 39.38 `clumpify.sh ... threads=1 dedupe=t dupesubs=0` on the Lambda data (40000 ->
 39984 reads; R1 and R2 both exact, N wildcard; higher-quality copy kept) and matched byte for byte.
 No golden is committed; a small synthetic test covers